Because you have made the Lord your dwelling place—

 SONG: “Anyataka” (Victory), a Congolese folk song | Performed by New City Fellowship, July 21, 2013

 This video is from a Sunday worship service at New City Fellowship (previously here and here), a multicultural church in St. Louis, Missouri.
-The church contains a fair number of immigrants from the Democratic Republic of Congo, including on its leadership team, which has led it to partner with churches in the DRC, a relationship of mutual encouragement.
+The church contains a fair number of immigrants from the Democratic Republic of the Congo, including on its leadership team, which has led it to partner with churches in the DRC, a relationship of mutual encouragement.
 “Anyataka” was introduced to the congregation by Athoms Mbuma, a visiting pastor and musician from Kinshasa and a member of the popular Congolese worship band Le Groupe Adorons L’Éternel (GAEL).

 Click here for a leadsheet, as well as music for trumpet, alto sax, flute, and trombone.